bhavyaalekhya/evaluation_suite/README.md

-# Error Category Recognition in Procedural Videos using Video-LLaVA
+# Error Category Recognition in Procedural Videos using TimeChat

 ## Annotation JSONs